For more detailed information, please change to the German version of this website.

 Regarding special financing opportunities for international students (e.g. DAAD) , please enquire at our office for International Student Services.

-From 21.05.2024, financially and socially needy students will have the opportunity to apply for a "grant to start studying" or a "grant for successful graduation" for the summer semester 2024.
+From 05.05.2025, financially and socially needy students will once again have the opportunity to apply for a “grant for successful graduation” for the summer semester 2025.
+50 grants of 1,000 euros each will be awarded.

 The grant for successful graduation is intended to make it easier for students to successfully complete their studies.
-The financial support can be used for necessary purchases that may arise when completing the degree (e.g. for the final thesis).
+The financial support can be used for necessary purchases that arise during graduation (e.g. for the final thesis).
 Students can also use this assistance to reduce any employment they may have in order to concentrate better on their degree.

 "Aufstiegstipendium"

-The online application for the "Aufstiegsstipendium" - the study grant for experienced professionals - is now open again.
-Prospective and current students can apply for an advancement scholarship until June 10, 2024.
+The online application for the advancement scholarship "Aufstiegsstipendium" - the study grant for experienced professionals - is currently open again.
+Prospective students and students can apply for an advancement scholarship until Monday, June 9, 2025.

-The funding program of the Federal Ministry of Education and Research supports skilled workers with vocational training and several years of practical experience in their first academic degree course.
+The scholarship programme of the Federal Ministry of Education and Research supports skilled workers with vocational training and several years of practical experience in their first academic degree course.
 Detailed information can be found at https://www.sbb-stipendien.de/aufstiegsstipendium.

-Applications are possible before the start of studies and up to the end of the second semester.
-There is no age limit for the application.
+Applications are possible before the start of the degree programme and up to the end of the second semester.
+There is no age limit for applications.

 "Deutschlandstipendium"